morales-francisco/Dashboards/README.md

 # Dashboards

-In this section you will find the different dashboards that I created.
+You can find the various dashboards I made in this section.

-I used Power BI and Tableau to perform the dashboards.
+For the dashboards, I used Tableau and Power BI.

-The dashboards I have been working on so far are the following:
+I have been working on the following dashboards thus far:

 - [Maven Toys in Power BI](https://github.com/morales-francisco/Dashboards/tree/main/MavenToys)